-1. One term limit to have transcript(s) and test scores on file Z. Temporary, Conditional, and Unconditional Admission 3.
-Availability of faculty for academic advising 4.
-Petition for transfer credit once unconditionally admitted 5.
-Class attendance 6.
-Drop and Withdrawal procedures; deadlines and consequences 7.
-Petition for an incomplete grade 8.
-Student participation in course and program evaluation 9.
-Other
+- 1. One term limit to have transcript(s) and test scores on file - 2.
+Temporary, Conditional, Unconditional Admission - 3.
+Availability of faculty for academic advising - 4.
+Petition for transfer credit once unconditionally admitted - 5.
+Class attendance - 6.
+Drop and Withdrawal procedures; deadlines & consequences - 7.
+Petition for Incomplete grade - 8.
+Student participation in course and program evaluation